 Games!
 Who's in?

 Essentially, Conte said, "we all like games because they are fun."

 |Welcome to Idea Exchange, a place where good ideas can be found and shared.

-    For years Idea Exchange was a favorite in the print editions of ABA Banking Journal, going through several evolutions.
+For years Idea Exchange was a favorite in the print editions of Banking Exchange, going through several evolutions.
 Now the sources of good ideas range further and broader than ever.

 You may resist the notion that someone could, or should, make a game out of business.
 But then, you may already be taking part in such a game, though you don't recognize it as such.

 Conte defined gamification as follows: "The process of using game thinking and mechanics to engage audiences and solve problems."